rubiefawn/remedy/shimmer.md

 ## Initiative

 Once an encounter begins, all creatures involved must roll initiative.
 Initiative is a temporary score that determines in what order everyone takes their turns.
 Initiative is determined by `1d20+👌` for each creature.
-Ties in initiative are resolved by making the same roll again as a contest, with the winner going first.
+Ties in initiative are resolved by the two tied parties making the same roll again as a contest, with the winner going first.

 ## Rounds & Turns

 Encounters are fast-paced and chaotic.
 In order to manage this, time is divided into rounds and turns.
 A round represents about 5–10 seconds of in-game time.
 Within each round, each participant takes their turn.
 Turns are taken in order of highest to lowest initiative.
 When everybody has taken their turn, the next round begins, and the cycle begins again.

+Each turn has the following phases, which can be executed in any order:

+- Movement
+- Action
+- Bonus Action

 This organization of time continues until the Storyteller decides that the encounter has ended.

 ### Surprise

 Certain circumstances may leave one side of an encounter surprised.
-If the Storyteller determines that an individual or group are surprised, they do not gain any stamina on their first turn (explained below).
+If the Storyteller determines that an individual or group are surprised, the surprised creatures skip their first turn in combat.

 ### Holding a Turn